Why Low-Budget Google Ads Campaigns Fail So Quickly

 Why It Happens

-Low budgets amplify the cost of poor relevance.
-Weak landing pages generate poor post-click signals, forcing the system to compensate with higher CPCs.
+Weak landing pages generate poor post-click signals, forcing systems to compensate with higher CPCs.

 What to Do Instead